razinj/rpi3-cpu-gpu-temp/README.md

 # RPI3 - Get CPU/GPU Temperatures Scripts
 Raspberry Pi 3 - Get CPU/GPU temperatures scripts.

-Run any of the scripts they both serve the same purpose.
+Run any of the scripts they both serve the same purpose, The result will be outputted into a file in the same directory.

 Bash script : `bash rpi3-temp.sh`